 The subject matter for the assurance consisted of data and statements relating to the following material issues:

-- Environment: Waste rock, tailings and pyrite management. - Safety: Nobody gets hurt. - Governance: Delivery of the Strategic Business Plan.
+- Environment: Waste rock, tailings and pyrite management. - Safety: Nobody gets hurt. - Social: Community development projects and consultation. - People: Peoples' ability to execute operations, strategy, and plans.

 The criteria for the assurance consisted of the following three elements: